 Diesel trucks

-Neither Royal Purple HPS nor AMSOIL Signature Series is the right choice for diesel trucks — both are gasoline engine formulations.
-For diesel applications, use AMSOIL Diesel All-In-One (TBN 13.4, 25,000-mile drain interval).
-AMSOIL wins decisively in the diesel category as well.
+Neither Royal Purple HPS nor AMSOIL Signature Series is correct for diesel trucks.
+Both are gasoline formulations.
+Use AMSOIL Diesel All-In-One for diesel applications (TBN 13.4, 25,000-mile drain interval with EaO filter).

 Motorcycles